Submitting your thesis

 Change of thesis title

-If during your studies you want to change the title or subject of your thesis, you must obtain the approval of the Director of Graduate Studies using form GSO.6.
-If you are requesting the change at the time of submitting your thesis, you may do this on the application for appointment of examiners form GSO.3, under section 1.
+If during your studies you want to change the title or subject of your thesis, you must obtain the approval of the Director of Graduate Studies using the online form GSO.6.
+If you are requesting the change at the time of submitting your thesis, you may do this on the application for appointment of examiners form.
 A change of title is quite straightforward; it is common for students to begin with a very general title, and then to replace it with a more specific one shortly before submitting their thesis.
 Providing your supervisor certifies that the new title lies within the original topic, approval will be automatic.
 A change of the subject of your research requires more detailed consideration, because there may be doubt as to whether you can complete the new project within the original time‑scale.

 Submitting your thesis